jaskieerr/Quick-weather/README.md

-Here is the updated, properly formatted README for your repository:
+Based on the gathered information, here is a more detailed and professional README file for your Quick-weather project, including specifics about the backend, load balancer, firewall, and database:

 ---